lenistarr/hyprland-mocha/README.md

 Change GTK theme manually in nwg-looks.
 Change Firefox theme manually in Firefox settings.

 Wallpaper change is automatically enabled.
 If the folder is empty the script can cause high cpu usage so do not be surprised.
-To disable it
+To disable it:
 <dl><dd>
 <pre>
 vim ~/.config/hypr/hyprland.conf #
 </pre>
 </dd></dl>
- <i>Change "exec-once = swww-random ~/pictures/wallpapers &" to "exec-once = swww ~/path/to/img"</i>
+ Change <i>exec-once = swww-random ~/pictures/wallpapers &</i> to <i>exec-once = swww ~/path/to/img</i>
- and then rebind or remove "bind = CONTROL,         P,          exec,                   swww-next-wallpaper".
+You can also rebind or remove the key combination in hyprland.conf that cycles wallpapers.
+The relevant bind is:  <i>bind = CONTROL,         P,          exec,                   swww-next-wallpaper </i>

 Use the script at your own discretion.